ingest/ingest-php-sdk/README.md

 $input->chunkFile($filePath, $chunkSizeInBytes)
 ```

-By default, this will separate the file into chunks of the specified size, and write these chunks to the current folder.
+By default, this will separate the file into chunks of the specified size, and write these chunks to the current folder, with `chunk` appended.
+So *"testvideo.mp4"* would become *"testvideo_chunk1.mp4", "testvideo_chunk2.mp4", "testvideo_chunk3.mp4"...* and so on.

 ### Retrieving a signature for an Input